jeff-wise/haskell-starter-kit-blog/README.md

 ## A Few Principles

-Before we review the source coee, let's review some high-level idioms in Haskell programming.
-These will help you understand why the code is structured the way it is as well as give you some insight on extending the blog or creating a brand new Haskell project.

-guiding principles on how to strcuture code.
-I think these should be used in any language, but because Haskell doesn't give you any strcuture the way oop does with classes, it's not always obvious how to build a program. side effect handling complicates this too.
-In OOP it is usually obvious, or at leats, you can put related things in a class and however you do so won't matter too much for the first few thousand lines of code.

-goal is composability. see how to do that with data types and functions. that's all haskell has. why it can be hard. why simplicity can make it complicated.
+Before we review the source code, let's review some principles of Haskell programming.
+Learning Haskell can be difficult because there are so many new concepts and it's hard to figure out to use them when you finally sit down to start programming.
+Fortunately, while there are a lot of concepts, we can group them into three simple categories: data types, functions, and composition.
+We'll show how understanding these three simple concepts in Haskell is enough to start writing great software.

+While these principles are universal, it's often difficult to apply them in other programming languages.
+This is either because other languages lack certain features such as sum types or function currying or because those languages encourage a different way of thinking about or modeling software.

 ### Data Types

-adding more simple data types is probably the best way to prevent coupling in your programs. functions are simpler. everything is explicit. data is only used in one way. unambiguous semantics that don't depend on context of data. functions then are simpler. can always compose smaller data or create bigger objects.

-article new, article, etc. more type-safe. they *are* different things. easier to read. change behavior of one, doesn't affect others.
-This works in OOP too, but because classes are a unit of encapsulation and methods are tied to data, it's not as elegant. this is a reason why OOP code can get messy.

-encourages being explicit. can just make data type for anything. code is more readible and extensible.
-Modeling in Haskell is easy. really helps write good code.
+TODO

 ### Functions

-currying: Becomes nature to see, but is easy to forget at first. and take advantage of.

-composing.
+TODO

 ### Composition

-If someone asks me why I think Haskell programs are more concise and more maintainable than programs written in C, Java, Go, etc...
+If someone asked me why I think Haskell programs are more concise and more maintainable than programs written in C, Java, Go, etc...
 I would say that *Haskell enables compositional programming*.

+TODO

 ## Managing the Project